The following funding opportunities are available to international students:

 - The CU Boulder Emergency Grant

-Spring 2021 Applications are now being accepted on a first-come, first-serve bases.
+Fall 2021 Applications are now being accepted on a first-come, first-serve basis.

 Applicants must submit the Emergency Grant Application with required documentation by the application deadline or their application may not be considered.

 Please have all of the required documents ready to upload when you access the application.
-You will need to upload your resume; proof of financial hardship including a statement of financial need and current financial circumstances; a budget; bank statements; and, if applicable, your most recent tax return in order to complete the application.
+You will need to upload your resume; proof of financial hardship including a statement of financial need and current financial circumstances; a budget; and bank statements in order to complete the application.